Regulus343/Elemental/README.md

 The second argument can contain a string for a single class or ID like ".class" or "#id" or it may contain an array of all the attributes you would like to use.

 You may use `HTML::openActiveArea()` and `HTML::openSelectedArea()` which add "active" and "selected" classes respectively.
 All of these classes make use of the base method `HTML::openDynamicArea()` which includes the class name as its fourth argument.
 The three methods that make use of it simply exist as a short form to create some common dynamic elements.

+**Closing an element:**

+	echo HTML::closeArea('div');

+This method exists for the sake of completeness and also to prevent erroneous syntax highlighting in certain IDEs.
+If you open an HTML element in PHP, you should create your closing tag with PHP as well.
+You may include the class (".class") or ID ("#id") of the element as the second argument to have an HTML comment added to the line for the closing tag.
+This may help when trying to find where elements are opened and where they are closed in your source code.

+**Closing an element and adding an identifying comment:**

+	echo HTML::closeArea('div', '#content');

+The above code outputs this:

+	</div><!-- /#content -->